ryanmr/ryanrampersad.com/content/resume.md

 - my education at the University of Minnesota
 - my places of employment, and roles
+- my notable side projects
-- my skillset, basically, a list of buzzwords
+- my skillset &mdash; a list of technologies I have been exposed to and used
+  - a set of buzzwords without context, please inquire

 *Protip:* if you are recruiter, you get bonus points if you follow me and ping me [@ryanmr](https://twitter.com/ryanmr?recruiter).

 ### Education

 I graduated from the University of Minnesota in 2015 with a Bachelors of Computer Science.
-In the computer science program, I was on the *software engineering*, *systems* and *compilers* track.
+In the Computer Science program, I was on the *Software Engineering*, *Systems* and *Compilers* track.

-My original intent was leaning towards more web developer inclined coursework, but I was lucky enough to expand my horizons and come to love *systems* and *compilers*.
+My original intent was leaning towards more web developer inclined coursework, but I was lucky enough to expand my horizons and come to love *compilers* and *systems*.

 ### Work Experience